Kristina01111000/Drws_site/README.md

 for next call:
 	- pay pal issue solved?
 	- does the widget for 4 element course need an image?

-	- make google doc with tasks for both of us
+- shared google doc with tasks for both of us, made it visible to anyone so he can add stephen, videographer etc